Learning on the Throne of Enlightenment

 A Semester of Buddhist Studies in India

-The Antioch Buddhist Studies Program takes the context of this question as the basis for its fall study abroad program in Bodh Gaya, India.
-Pioneered by Dr. Robert Pryor (who still runs the program) over thirty years ago, the program takes thirty students from various universities across America to the site of Buddha’s enlightenment for a three and a half month intensive program in Buddhist studies, Hindi, and Tibetan language, and mediation traditions.
+The Buddhist Studies in India program takes the context of this question as the basis for its fall study abroad program in Bodh Gaya, India.
+Pioneered by Dr. Robert Pryor (who still runs the program) over thirty years ago, the program takes thirty students from various universities across America to the site of Buddha’s enlightenment for a three and a half month intensive program in Buddhist Studies, Hindi, and Tibetan language, and mediation traditions.
 Don’t let the “Buddhist Studies Program” title fool you—the program in no way attempts to proselytize or make you a believer.
 At its core, the program seeks to engage the study of Buddhism through as many viewpoints as possible.
-Emphasis is placed in both a theoretical and practical approach, so that students gain attunement into not only what Buddhism is, but how it is performed.
+Emphasis is placed on both a theoretical and practical approach such that students gain insight into not only what Buddhism is, but how it is performed.

 The program consists of four phases, all of which contribute to a supportive yet challenging introduction to Buddhism and India in general:

 - Orientation in London and New Delhi (approximately 10 days): A period when students and faculty become acquainted with another in a more familiar environment (i.e. modernized and with fertile creature comforts such as central heating) and prepare for the culture shock of studying in an impoverished rural town in India.

 - Classes in Bodh Gaya (approximately 10 weeks): Western Paradigms of education are used for the core courses (Buddhist Philosophy, History of South Asian Buddhism, and Anthropology of Buddhism), and Buddhist philosophies were used in the Meditation Traditions course.
 A regular day in Bodh Gaya looked like:

 - 6:30 a.m.—Breakfast

 - 7:30 a.m.—Language Classes